ithesadson/ithesadson/README.md

 ### Hi there 👋

-#KEDA Improvements
+- 🔭 I’m currently working on Kubernetes Event-driven Autoscaling (KEDA)

+- My contributions for KEDA
-Link to my new scaler creation PR that I sent to KEDA: https://github.com/kedacore/keda/pull/4355 Link to my PR I sent to KEDA fixing a bug in the Cassandra Scaler: https://github.com/kedacore/keda/pull/4162
+Link to my new scaler creation PR that I sent to KEDA: https://github.com/kedacore/keda/pull/4355
+Link to my PR I sent to KEDA fixing a bug in the Cassandra Scaler: https://github.com/kedacore/keda/pull/4162

-#LibreOffice Improvements
+- My contributions for LibreOffice
 Link to my improvements to LibreOffice: https://gerrit.libreoffice.org/q/owner:thesadson%2540gmail.com